postsharp/PostSharp.LicenseServer/README.md

 The license server is a classic ASP.NET application with an MS SQL back-end.

 We at PostSharp consider that it is the customer's sole responsibility to respect the license agreement, and this is why we are providing the source code of the license server.
-Note that the use of licenses keys [are audited anyway](http://doc.postsharp.net/license-audit); if this is not an option for your organization, you can ask the PostSharp sales team for a license key with audit waiver.
+Note that the use of licenses keys [is audited anyway](http://doc.postsharp.net/license-audit); if this is not an option for your organization, you can ask the PostSharp sales team for a license key with audit waiver.

 ## License